 Chapter 11 Tuesday, 1900 hours (7 PM)

-The talent, Joshua Cave was sitting where Brian sat until now.
-Wolf was at at his side.
-Joshua thought that it made for a good tableau and Brian agreed.
-Brian zoomed slowly in from the tableau to just Joshua and the desk, empty save for a telephone.
-Then very slowly he dollied in on the talent for a tight head shot.
+Jack was sitting at Joshua's right hand.
+He looked out and saw Brian working camera.
+Then he looked over at the studio monitor.
+Whatever Joshua's motivations, Jack had to admit the guy was right.
+Brian was a really good cameraman.
+Jack watched the monitor as Brian zoomed slowly in to Joshua and the desk, empty save for a telephone.
+Then very slowly Brian zoomed in on the talent for a tight head shot.
 Joshua looked dreamily into the camera and started to speak.
 He explained he was the Joshua Cave, the new CALF Chairman of Communications.
 He would be doing all the broadcasts and would be fully in charge of the negotiations with the authorities.

 "It seems that none of our demands have been met," said Joshua softly.
 "If they havent been met by tomorrow mornings broadcast, we may have to hurt a hostage."